I have put together lots of fun St George’s Day activities for you to enjoy with the kids.

-We always enjoy having holiday fun and these St George’s Day activities are just that.
+We always enjoy doing fun holiday activities for kids and these St Georges Day activities are just that.
 Perfect for kids aged 3-12, have fun learning about the holiday while having fun.

-Included are 8 free St George’s Day colouring pages, with iconic images of George and the dragon.
+Included are 6 free St George’s Day coloring pages, with iconic images of George and the dragon.
 Grab them at the bottom of the page.

 We love learning about history and also our heritage.
-We are from the UK, and only in the last 3 years have we moved to America.
-However, I have never talked to Freddie about St George so I thought now would be a perfect time.
+We are English, and only in the last 5 years have we moved to America.
+However, I have never talked to my son about St George so I thought now would be a perfect time.

 Free St George’s Day video lesson for children aged between 5 and 7 years old.